nuxeo/nuxeo-drive/nuxeo-drive-client/nxdrive/updater/README.md

 - `min`: the minimum Nuxeo version required for this release to work with. **Mandatory**.
 - `max`: the maximum Nuxeo version required for this release to work with.
 If not defined, Drive will consider the current Nuxeo version as acceptable to work with.

-`min` and `max` can take a Hot Fixe (HF) version, helpful to isolate some versions.
+`min` and `max` can take a Hot Fix (HF) version, helpful to isolate some versions.

 Notes:
-- when a version is very old, and if you consider the file is growing to big, you can easily remove entries that are archived;
+- When a version is very old, and if you consider the file is growing to big, you can easily remove entries that are archived;
-- a version not listed can physically exist on the server but the reverse is not true: if a version is listed, files must exist on the server.
+- A version not listed can physically exist on the server but the reverse is not true: if a version is listed, files must exist on the server.

 ### Client

 When setting the `update-site-url` or `beta-update-site-url` parameter, it must point to `https://example.org/drive-updates/`, also:
-- you do not specify `/beta` or `/release` at the end of the URL, Drive will compute the final URL depending setted options;
+- You do not specify `/beta` or `/release` at the end of the URL, Drive will compute the final URL depending on set options;
-- of course, if you are using a specific domain name where the tree is at the root, use only `https://example.org/`;
+- Of course, if you are using a specific domain name where the tree is at the root, use only `https://example.org/`;
-- the trailing slash is **not** mandatory.
+- The trailing slash is **not** mandatory.

 Process:
-1. fetch the file `versions.yml` from the defined URL in `update-site-url` (or `beta-update-site-url`);
+1. Fetch the file `versions.yml` from the defined URL in `update-site-url` (or `beta-update-site-url`);
-2. find the latest version sorted by `type` and the current Nuxeo version;
+2. Find the latest version sorted by `type` and the current Nuxeo version;
-3. download the version specific to the current OS (`.dmg` for macOS, `.exe` for Windows, ... ) into a temporary folder;
+3. Download the version specific to the current OS (`.dmg` for macOS, `.exe` for Windows, ... ) into a temporary folder;
-4. verify the checksum of the downloaded file.
+4. Verify the checksum of the downloaded file.

-Then, actions taken are OS specific.
+Then, actions taken are OS-specific.

 #### macOS

-1. mount the `nuxeo-drive-x.y.z.dmg` file;
+1. Mount the `nuxeo-drive-x.y.z.dmg` file;
-2. backup the current `.app` in `/Applications`;
+2. Backup the current `.app` in `/Applications`;
-3. copy the new `.app` to `/Applications`;
+3. Copy the new `.app` to `/Applications`;
-5. unmount the `.dmg`;
+5. Unmount the `.dmg`;
-6. delete the `.dmg`;
+6. Delete the `.dmg`;
-4. restart Drive.
+4. Restart Drive.

 #### Windows

 The only action to do is to install the new version by calling `nuxeo-drive-x.y.z.exe /VERYSILENT /START=auto` from the temporary folder.
 The installer will automagically:

-1. stop Drive;
+1. Stop Drive;
-2. install the new version, it will upgrade the old one without personal data loss;
+2. Install the new version, it will upgrade the old one without personal data loss;
-3. start Drive.
+3. Start Drive.

-So, a big thank you Inno Setup!
+So, a big thank you to Inno Setup!
 Upgrade made so easy :)